krebs/writeups/content/posts/rot.markdown

 pretty bad at cracking captchas quickly.
 Therefore we needed needed the power of OCR to crack the code and send it back to the server.

-As pytesser seemed to be the most uncomplicated python library to extract text from an image we tried to throw it directly against the image
+As [PyTesser]( https://pytesser.googlecode.com/ ) seemed to be the most uncomplicated python library to extract text from an image we tried to throw it directly against the image

     :::python